pklonowski/jumpstart/README.md

 # Rails Jumpstart

-It's like Laravel Spark, for Rails.
 All your Rails apps should start off with a bunch of great defaults.

 **Note:** Requires Rails 5.2